The Society of Folk Dance Historians (SFDH)

 Ethnic dance includes several sub-categories: "folk," "theatrical," "religious," "tribal," "social" and so on.
 Our major concern is with the first two, but we'll take a quick look at the others.

 "Folk" dance requires not only an ethnic identification, but a "participatory" and aesthetic tradition.
-It is dance which is an integral and anticipated behavior in the culture and defined by the aesthetics of that culture (whether rural or urban); thus the traditional village dances of Europe, the Hawaiian hula, the American clog, the Mexican Hat Dance, and the Argentine tango are equal members of the "folk" tradition.
+It is dance which is an integral and anticipated behavior in the culture and defined by the aesthetics of that culture (whether rural or urban); thus the traditional village dances of Europe, the Hawai'ian Hula, the American Clog the Mexican Jarabe Tapatío, and the Argentine Tango are equal members of the "folk" tradition.
 A strong case can be made for including American Swing consider the criteria.

 "Theatrical" forms of ethnic dance are well-known, primarily in Asia, where professional dancers train a life-time to perform dances which are prescribed by tradition and do not change.
 Their function is to entertain a specific class of people, whether the populace or the aristocracy or women or men.
 They are found in India, Japan, and throughout Southeast Asia; highly developed dances with extraordinary costume, make up, props and sets, usually telling an ancient fable for the entertainment of their select audience.

 "Tribal" dance generally originates in a "pre-industrial" culture, created in a subsistence environment and functioning as an integral part of life.
 It is communication with the supernatural, a rite of passage, a courage builder for battle, a celebration victory, or a mourning ritual in defeat.
 It is serious and rarely performed as recreation.